fasenderos/nodejs-order-book/README.md

 Snapshots are crucial for restoring the order book to a previous state.
 The orderbook can restore from a snapshot before processing any journal logs, ensuring consistency and accuracy.
 After taking the snapshot, you can safely remove all logs preceding the `lastOp` id.

+**Note**: The snapshot of the order book returns an object containing an `array` of `bids` and `asks`, which in turn are arrays of order objects.
+If the snapshot is saved to the database as a `string`, make sure to pass the snapshot in its original format when initializing the order book.
+For example, you can achieve this by using `JSON.parse` to convert the string back into its original object form.

 ```js
 const ob = new OrderBook({ enableJournaling: true})